 Rhine-side castles and vineyards along the romantic Rhine passage show a picture-postcard side of Germany.

 The world’s biggest excuse for a beer – and it comes in big measures, too.
 Bring your lederhosen and Dirndl to drink a "Maß" or two at the Octoberfest.
+In general, German beer comes in a great variety - if you are not sure which one might fit your taste check this overview of German beer.

 Revel in the Eastern Bloc nostalgia fondly known as Ostalgie.
 In Berlin, you can take a city tour by Trabbi car, or visit the GDR museum to get a taste of live in separate Germany, behind the iron curtain.